acaruso0/PCA/README.md

 This last calculation is performed from the grids of p(x), p(y), and p(x,y), and the number of bins is determined via the Freedman-Diaconis rule.

-Plots are saved in "output.pdf" and all calculation results are saved in "output.dat".
+Plots are saved in "output.pdf" and numerical results are saved in "output.dat".

 # Usage
 usage: python main.py [-h] input